Through the Heliospheric Lens: Directional Deflection of High-Energy Cosmic-Ray Electrons and Positrons: Results

 \subsection{Sky Anisotropy of Bending}

 Figure~\ref{fig:skymaps_parker} visualizes the spatial structure of heliospheric bending in the baseline Parker spiral across four representative energies.
-The maps display the angular deflection $\Delta\theta(\hat{\boldsymbol{n}})$ for each line of sight $\hat{\boldsymbol{n}}$ on the sky, obtained by back–tracing from $1$ AU to $r_{\rm stop}=50$ AU with identical numerical controls as in the energy–sweep results.
+The maps display the angular deflection $\Delta\theta(\hat{\boldsymbol{n}})$ for each line of sight $\hat{\boldsymbol{n}}$ on the sky, obtained by back–tracing from $1$ AU to $r_{\rm stop}=50$ AU with identical numerical controls as in the energy–sweep results. {The maps in Fig.~\ref{fig:skymaps_parker} are displayed in heliocentric ecliptic coordinates, with the $(0,0)$ direction corresponding to the observer’s line of sight (i.e., the Sun–Earth axis).
+Deflections are measured relative to this axis, such that particles arriving undeflected appear near the map center.
+Positive longitudes correspond to solar rotation direction, while latitudes increase toward the north heliographic pole.
+In the high-energy limit ($E\!\gtrsim\!1$~TeV), the maps indeed converge to a compact region centered around $(0,0)$, confirming that deflections vanish as expected.}

 Four systematic trends emerge:

 \emph{(i) Global amplitude and energy scaling.} The overall magnitude of the deflection decreases rapidly with energy, consistent with the expectation that the effective curvature imparted by the large–scale field scales as $\propto |B|/E$.
 At $E=30$ GeV the deflection is broadly of order $10^2$ degrees over much of the sky, implying that arrival directions are effectively scrambled by the heliospheric leg.
 By $E=300$ GeV a large–scale gradient remains, but sub–degree patches begin to emerge.
 At $E=3$--$30$ TeV the map contracts into a compact region of enhanced bending embedded within a mostly low–deflection sky, mirroring the shrinking influence of the azimuthal spiral as the Larmor radius grows.